nubot-nudt/DRIVE/README.md

 bash ~/Coppeliasim_Carla/carla_with_coppeliasim.sh
 ```

-If everything goes smoothly, the ROS, Coppeliasim and Carla software will be launched in sequence.
+If everything goes smoothly, the ROS, CoppeliaSim, and Carla software will be launched in sequence.

-In addition, the autonomous control code of the robotic arm in Coppeliasim and the reinforcement learning training code for intelligent vehicles will also be executed.
+In addition, the autonomous control code of the robotic arm in CoppeliaSim and the reinforcement learning training code for intelligent vehicles will also be executed.

 **It should be noted** that after starting Coppeliasim, there will be 30 seconds for the reader to select the "vrep_steering_wheel_with_7Dof.ttt" robotic arm file; At the same time, after the reinforcement learning training code is started, click the right triangle start button in the upper right corner of Coppeliasim, and the code will start to execute.
-Before the code is executed, the pygame interface is black screen, which is normal.
-After startup, the vehicle will be loaded and training will begin.
+Before the code is executed, the pygame interface is a black screen, which is normal.
+After startup, the vehicle will be loaded, and training will begin.

+**Results of real-world experiments**

 <div align=center>
 <img src="real_world_experiments.png" width="50%">
 </div>

-**Results of real world experiments.**

 ### Contact